Yes indeed, America's anchorman is away and this is your undocumented anchorman filling in.

 Ted Kennedy could have played him in one of those PBS masterpiece theater things.

-Yes, he staggers around wenching and uh indulging, and you know, you're looking for him to pass the food allergen labeling and consumer protection act, and you have to go into the orgy room and try to identify him by whose bottom is uh is poking up in the air from which particular corner of the room, but it doesn't matter because he cares about the common folk.
+Yes, he staggers around wenching and indulging, and you're looking for him to pass the Food Allergen Labelling and Consumer Protection Act, and you have to go into the orgy room and try to identify him by whose bottom is poking up in the air from which particular corner of the room.

 That's where they're missing the point.

-It's not that the rubes are too dumb to understand the big government has their best interests in heart.
+It's not that the rube's are too dumb to understand the big government has their best interests in heart.

-They don't look at themselves as being part of a statistic, as part of a being a demographic.
+They don't look at themselves as being part of a statistic, as part of being a demographic.

 The point about America is that you're an individual.

-So you can be a rural hick in the middle of nowhere living in a tarp shack night uh uh right now, but if government just gets out of your way, anything is possible.
+So you can be a rural hick in the middle of nowhere living in a tar paper shack night right now.

-If you go uh to Western Europe, you will notice that generally speaking, people live in smaller homes, they drive smaller cars, uh they enjoy uh they do not enjoy uh the same range of opportunity and the same social mobility that Americans do.
+If you go to Western Europe, you will notice that generally speaking, people live in smaller homes.

-Uh and this idea that simply because uh the good king in his faraway castle has the best interests of the peasantry at heart.
+And this idea that simply because the good king in his faraway castle has the best interests of the peasantry at heart, he knows better for you than you know yourself.

-That is not the American way, and it doesn't matter whether it's good King Teddy or Good King Barack or any of them.
+And it doesn't matter whether it's good King Teddy or good King Barak or any of them.

 They are our representatives, not our rulers.

-The citizen legislator is there uh to say that this is America uh and uh the point about America, unlike the societies everyone came from, is that government is restrained uh in order to provide you more space to fulfill your potential, whatever that may be.
+And the point about America, unlike the societies everyone came from, is that government is restrained in order to provide you more space to fulfill your potential, whatever that may be.

-1-800-282-2882, Mark Stein sitting in for rush on the EIB network.
+1-800-282-2882, Mark Stein, sitting in for Rush on the EIB network.

-Mark Stein in for Rush on the uh EIB network.
+Mark Stein, in for Rush on the EIB network.

 Let's go to Alan in Chattanooga, Tennessee.

-Alan, you're on the Rush Lynbore show.
+Alan, you're on the Rush Limbaugh Show.

 Great to have you with us.